How to stop being a people pleaser: 5 tips to say no

 That’s the very heart of a podcast episode of Honest Conversations (exclusive for Mindvalley Members) with Kristina Mänd-Lakhiani, co-founder of Mindvalley, and transformational coach Hailey Magee.

-Taking insights from their heartfelt discussion, here’s a dive into what it means to run on this pattern of caring excessively for the needs of others:
+Taking insights from their heartfelt discussion, we’ll dive into what it means to run on this pattern of caring excessively for the needs of others.

 You may slowly find out that you can create a life where you put yourself first, without being selfish.
 And that will bring you the connections you truly dream about.
 It all starts with yourself.